 The United States half dime traces its origin back to the Coinage Act of 1792, where it was authorized as the smallest silver denomination.
 In that same year a limited number of “half dismes” were struck, before there was even an official Mint building.
 These early pieces are sometimes considered to be patterns, although many apparently circulated within the early United States.
 Half dimes were struck in greater quantity in 1794 and 1795 with the Flowing Hair design.

 After two years of issue, a new obverse design was adopted for the denomination featuring an alternative portrait of Liberty, which is said to have been proposed by Gilbert Stuart and designed by Robert Scot.
 The iconic Liberty figure is depicted with her hair bound by a ribbon and her bust partially draped, leading the identification of the series as Draped Bust Half Dimes.
 The coins were issued for two years bearing the reverse design of the previous series before a new design was adopted featuring a heraldic eagle.

 During these early years of production, the output of half dimes had been somewhat regular, although the denomination was not often requested by private silver depositors.
-As the smallest silver denomination of the time, it was the silver coin most likely to be encountered by the general public within circulation.
+As the smallest silver denomination of the time, it was the silver coin most likely to be encountered by the general public within commerce.
 This served as the backdrop for the extremely low mintage of the 1802 half dime and the high attrition rate experienced due to the impact of circulation and later melts.

 The total recorded mintage for the 1802 Draped Bust Half Dime is a mere 3,060 pieces, with only a single die variety known.
 From this number, there are currently 35 recorded examples known to exist in all grades, or just above 1% of the original mintage.
 The extreme rarity of the 1802 half dime was recognized once the hobby of coin collecting started to gain momentum in the 1850’s.
 The stature of the rarity was assured in 1863 when an example of the coin sold for a higher price than the finest known 1794 silver dollar.